Kartik-Walia/Fitness_Tracker/README.md

-# Fitness Tracker Project
+# Fitness Tracker

 This collaborative project was conducted by Kartik Walia (Branch: CSE) and Ishita (Branch: MAC).

 ## Overview

-The Fitness Tracker project involves the analysis of sensor data to track and evaluate physical exercises.
+This project involves the analysis of sensor data to track and evaluate physical exercises.
 The data includes accelerometer and gyroscope readings, aiming to predict and classify different exercise patterns.

 ## Installation